-Valacyclovir is an antiviral medication that is used to treat a variety of herpes viruses including oral herpes and genital herpes.
+Valacyclovir is an antiviral medication that is used to treat a variety of herpes virus infections including oral and genital herpes.

-People who experience signs of genital herpes more often can use valacyclovir on a daily basis to contain outbreaks.
+People who experience frequent outbreaks of genital herpes can use valacyclovir on a daily basis to contain suppress te virus.
 But what exactly is valacyclovir?
-How effective is it and can you drink alcohol while on the medication?
+How effective is it, and can you drink alcohol while taking medication?

 Valacyclovir (also known by the brand name Valtrex) has been available since 1995 and is commonly used to treat herpes simplex (oral and genital), herpes zoster (shingles) and chickenpox in children.

 Valacyclovir does not cure or prevent herpes simplex type 1 (HSV 1) or type 2 (HSV 2), but it does effectively contain and prevent outbreaks.
 It’s often used as a first response to emerging symptoms.
-But people who suffer frequent herpes outbreaks can benefit from taking a lower dose of valacyclovir long-term.
+People who suffer frequent herpes outbreaks can benefit from taking a lower dose of valacyclovir, long-term.

-The drug works by slowing the rate of reproduction of the virus and thereby preventing the spreading of herpes.
+The drug works by slowing the rate of reproduction of the virus and thereby preventing it from spreading.
 This allows the body to heal faster.
 Valacyclovir is taken orally and converts to acyclovir once inside the body.
-Drugs that convert after being swallowed are called prodrugs.
+Drugs that convert in this manner after ingestion are called prodrugs.
 The benefit of prodrugs is that more of the active ingredient survives filtering by the liver.
-Studies have shown that valacyclovir has a 55% higher bioavailability than acyclovir.
+Studies have shown that valacyclovir has 55% higher bioavailability than acyclovir.

-Research also found that people with HSV 2 (which causes genital herpes) were 50% less likely to transfer the virus to sexual partners compared to people who didn’t take the drug.
+Research also found that people with HSV 2 (which causes genital herpes) who take valacyclovir, are 50% less likely to transfer the virus to sexual partners compared to people not taking the drug.

-Valacyclovir usually works immediately when taken during an outbreak and you should see some relief within 48 to 72 hours.
-It’s best to take the medicine as soon as you notice any signs of herpes for quicker action.
+Valacyclovir usually works immediately when taken during an outbreak, and you should see some relief within 48 to 72 hours.
+It’s best to take the medication as soon as you notice any signs of an outbreak.

 For genital herpes, adults are recommended to take 1,000 mg of valacyclovir 2 times a day for 10 to 14 days.
 The duration may vary depending on your healthcare provider’s advice.